top of page

 • An application for a different rescue or shelter, unfortunately, will not work.

 • As an example, you cannot apply for a loan with one bank and have it translate to a different financial institution.
-Each bank has its own rules, requirements & processes; so do rescues and shelters, which are also individual, independent businesses.
+Each bank has its own rules, requirements & processes; so do rescues and shelters, which are also individual, independent organizations.

 • The information contained in our application becomes a part of the Adoption Contract once an adoption occurs.